EnricoMi/publish-unit-test-result-action/README.md

 Files can be selected via the `files` variable, which is optional and defaults to the current working directory.
 It supports wildcards like `*`, `**`, `?` and `[]`.
 The `**` wildcard matches
 [directories recursively](https://docs.python.org/3/library/pathlib.html#pathlib.Path.glob): `./`, `./*/`, `./*/*/`, etc.

+If multiple runs exist for a test, only the first failure is reported, unless `report_individual_runs` is `true`.

+In the rare situation where a project contains test class duplicates with the same name in different files, you may want to set `deduplicate_classes_by_file_name` to `true`.

 ## Support fork repositories